 The CRO is responsible for providing compliance oversight and guidance with the Rules and TBC Compliance Plan.
-NextEra General Counsel and the TBC Regulatory and Business Manager are responsible for TBC's compliance with the rules and, in conjunction with CRO, TBC's Compliance Plan.
-NextEra General Counsel and the TBC Regulatory and Business Manager are also responsible for receiving, investigating, and attempting to resolve complaints, and may delegate these responsibilities as necessary.
-In the event a complaint is reported, NextEra General Counsel, the TBC Regulatory and Business Manager and the TBC Principal Attorney will work with the CRO Director of Ethics & Compliance and CCO, if warranted, to investigate and attempt to resolve the complaint.
+General Counsel and the TBC Regulatory and Business Manager are responsible for TBC's compliance with the rules and, in conjunction with CRO, TBC's Compliance Plan.
+General Counsel and the TBC Regulatory and Business Manager are also responsible for receiving, investigating, and attempting to resolve complaints, and may delegate these responsibilities as necessary.
+In the event a complaint is reported, General Counsel and the TBC Regulatory and Business Manager will work with the CRO Director of Ethics & Compliance and CCO, if warranted, to investigate and attempt to resolve the complaint.
 TBC will follow the procedures required in Rule VIII.C.2. through VIII.C.4. when a complaint is received.
 Any potential communications with the CPUC relating to complaints are governed by Section 9.1, CPUC Communications and Approvals.